aditya-1290/-Prometheus---A-Real-Time-Global-Disaster-Response-and-Analysis-Platform/README.md

 http://localhost:3000/grafana
 ```

- Note: I have removed all the environment variables from this application if any developer intends to use please use your env variables.
+ Note: I have removed all the environment variables from this application if any developer intends to use this application please use your environment variables.